xyz2610/cloudflare_access_ip_whitelist/README.md

 # Changes from the original script:
 - Account Email address is now a variable.
-- This script uses authentication with a purpose-fit API Key rather than using Global API Key authentication
+- This script uses authentication with a purpose-fit API Token rather than with a Global API Key.
 - Slack is used to send messages instead of discord
 ---
 **Project Description:**